 This core of meal distribution and job training fuels a host of other innovative programs at DC Central Kitchen that fight poverty, hunger, and poor health.
 Our Food Recycling program helps us turn tons of leftover, surplus food into thousands of balanced meals every day.

 And the success of this model isn’t limited to the District of Columbia.
-Through the Campus Kitchens Project, we empower 6,000 student volunteers every year to implement our model in 41 communities across America.
+Through the Campus Kitchens Project, we empowered 19,363 student volunteers in the last academic year to implement our model on 42 high school and college campuses across America.
 At DC Central Kitchen, we believe waste is wrong – whether it’s leftover food, local produce, or human potential.
 We know our community already has everything it needs to defeat hunger, poverty, and poor health: resources, commitment, creativity, and YOU.